edamtoft/tagger/README.md

 ## Installation

 To start, fork this repo and clone it.
-You will need to install node.js and grunt.
+You will need to install node.js and gulp.

 to install node, goto https://nodejs.org/en/ and download and run the installer for your platform.

-next, open a terminal window and run the following to install grunt (the task runner/compiler for our modules):
+next, open a terminal window and run the following to install gulp (the task runner/compiler for our modules):
 ```
-npm install grunt-cli -g
+npm install gulp-cli -g
 ```
 next, navigate in the terminal to the root of this project and run:
 ```